nginxinc/kubernetes-ingress/docs/content/overview/product-telemetry.md

 ## Data Collected

-These are the data points collected and reported by the NGINX Ingress Controller:
+These are the data points collected and reported by NGINX Ingress Controller:
 - **Project Name** The name of the software, which will be labelled `NIC`.
 - **Project Version** The NGINX Ingress Controller version.
 - **Project Version** The NGINX Ingress Controller version.